Japan bidders tepid about Kansai airport, casting doubt on Abe asset sales

-But with bids closing Friday for the $18 billion concession, the first major attempt to auction the rights for Japan's cash-generating infrastructure, only financial services firm Orix Corp (8591.T) has declared it will bid, teaming up with France's Vinci SA (SGEF.PA).
+But with bids closing Friday for the $18 billion concession, the first major attempt to auction the rights for Japan's cash-generating infrastructure, only financial services firm Orix Corp has declared it will bid, teaming up with France's Vinci SA.

 Three qualified Japanese bidders have pulled out and several are sounding cautious about the deal, which is to be followed by auctions to operate smaller airports, highways and water utilities.